 Meanwhile, Hani al-Thawabta, a member of the Central Committee of the Popular Front for the Liberation of Palestine — whose delegation is due in Cairo on Friday — tells Mada Masr that what reports published about the truce, particularly in Israeli media, are “leaks” and contain information that is “inaccurate.”

-On Wednesday, United States Special Envoy to the Middle East Jason Greenblatt published a tweet stating that the proposal will not “fully please” the Palestinians or the Israelis.
+On Wednesday, United States Special Representative for International Negotiations Jason Greenblatt published a tweet stating that the proposal will not “fully please” the Palestinians or the Israelis.

 Abbas’s adviser acknowledged this, adding, “The PA is still determined not to deal with the American proposal, or the US as a sole peace broker,” adding that Abbas will announce his position during possible participation in the United Nations’ General Assembly next month.